+NOTE 3 – A problem has been reported with equations 51 to 53, as it has been observed that the maximum value resulting from equation 52 or equation 53 can be equal to ( 1 << BitDepthC ), which exceeds the intended range of values for Cb and Cr.
+A small modification of these equations is likely to be introduced in a future version of this Specification to address the issue.

 For purposes of the YCgCo nomenclature used in Table 4, Cb and Cr of equations 52 and 53 may be referred to as Cg and Co, respectively.
 An appropriate inverse conversion for equations 51 to 53 is given in equations 54 to 57: